NateEag/useful-programs/readme.md

 other operating systems.

+[linkchecker](http://wummel.github.io/linkchecker/) is a simple tool for checking websites for broken links.
+Excellent thing to run as part of a build process, or just nightly against production, if you rely on links to other sites.

 ievms is a handy script that does the painful work of making MS's IE testing VMs work on Linux/OS X. You run it, you wait N hours, and you have a working IE test setup. https://github.com/xdissent/ievms